 - Most common vaccina- Used for respiratory disease vaccination. - Assure the absence of Assure the absence of chlorine or other disinfectant in the sprayed water. - A previous water priva- Droplet size plays a key role in the vaccine reactions and immune response. - water for monitoring Distribute vaccine homogeneously among the - Avoid drafts during the vaccine administration.

 Individual administration

 Eye drop

-- Used for respiratory dis Used for inactivated ease vaccination. - Use dye in order to asinstillation. - Trained and committed crew and a well organised program of work is • Equipment should be essential. - Ensure all chick's are Trained and committed vaccinated.
+- Used for respiratory dis Used for inactivated ease vaccination. - Use dye in order to asinstillation. - Trained and committed crew and a well organessential. - Ensure all chick's are Trained and committed vaccinated.

 Injection